b-cubed-eu/virtual-suitability-cube/hypervolume_aoa_tutorial.md

 ## Hypervolume as ecological niche
-Hutchinson defined an ecological niche as an n-dimensional volume in the environmental space where a species can maintain a viable population and persist along time (Sillero et al., 2021).
+Hutchinson defined an ecological niche as an n-dimensional volume in the environmental space where a species can maintain a viable population and persist along time.
 The Hutchinsonian niche, or n-dimensional environmental space, is defined as the hypervolume (Blonder et al., 2014).

-The calculation of the hypervolume is performed using the `hypervolume_gaussian` function from the R package **hypervolume** [Blonder, 2014](https://onlinelibrary.wiley.com/doi/10.1111/geb.12146). `hypervolume_gaussian` constructs a hypervolume by building a gaussian kernel density estimate on an adaptive grid of random points wrapped around the original data points.
+The calculation of the hypervolume is performed using the `hypervolume_gaussian` function from the R package `hypervolume` [Blonder, 2014](https://onlinelibrary.wiley.com/doi/10.1111/geb.12146). `hypervolume_gaussian` constructs a hypervolume by building a gaussian kernel density estimate on an adaptive grid of random points wrapped around the original data points.

 However, since we aim to calculate not just one but multiple hypervolumes as we increase and accumulate occurrences, `hypervolume_gaussian` will be at the core of a function that, starting from a single random occurrence, progressively increases the number of occurrences (and their corresponding bioclimatic variables) and calculates the hypervolume.
 This increment, a subsample of the original sample, is random and without replacement.